Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-cash-settled.md

 ## Conclusion

-There we have it, a cash settled American option using the Valorem Clearinghouse.
-We picked up from the [physical settlement developer guide](/docs/dev-guide-write-cash-settled/) and learned how to exercise a long position and redeem a short position into cash.
+There we have it, a cash settled American option using the Valorem Clear clearinghouse.
+We picked up from the [physical settlement developer guide](/docs/dev-guide-write-cash-settled/) and learned how to exercise a long position using a flash swap.

 Please get in touch on our [Discord server](https://discord.gg/5jZdPuY9kR) if you have any questions or feedback.
 We are always looking for ways to improve our documentation and tutorials.
 Good luck building!